-Pregnant Amal Clooney Joins Husband George Clooney At César Awards In Paris
+Pregnant Amal Clooney Joins Husband George Clooney At Cesar Awards In Paris

 — AP Entertainment (@APEntertainment) February 25, 2017

-Showing the wisdom the come with his salt-and-pepper hair, Clooney spoke with the media and joked around particularly on United States President Donald Trump’s comment about Paris.
+Showing the wisdom that comes with his salt-and-pepper hair, Clooney spoke with the media and joked around particularly on United States President Donald Trump’s comment about Paris.

 “Yes, no one wants to go to Paris anymore because it’s horrible here, apparently,” 570 News quoted the 55-year-old actor saying while wearing a dashing grin as he leads a pregnant Amal Clooney on the red carpet.